ArashAh/version_control_workshop/part-4.md

     git pull
     ```

-    ❓18.
-Did your Input 8 to collab-br by collaborator (from step 25) get integrate into the main?

     ❓19.
+Did your Input 8 to collab-br by collaborator (from step 25) get integrated into main?

-Do you see Input 8 to collab-br by collaborator?
+    ❓20.
+Do you see Input 8 to collab-br by collaborator in your branch?
 What happened?

-    ❓20.
-Is there a scenario where sending a pull req without resolving the conflict makes sense?
+    ❓21.
+Is there a scenario where sending a pull request without resolving the conflict makes sense?
 Or a scenario where it can be problematic?

 ### [Back to first page](./README.md)